 Most baseball cards have minor imperfections.
-A card that looks perfect at first glance may be slightly off center, or have slight corner or edge damage when closely examined.
+A card that looks perfect at first glance may be slightly off center.
+Or it may have slight corner or edge damage when closely examined.
 The closer to perfect a card is, the less wiggle room there is on condition.
 And each minor flaw halves the value of the card.
 Or, if there truly aren’t many exceptional examples of a given card due to the quirks of a given set, those minor flaws might affect the value even more dramatically.

-The typical hobbyist or strip-mall card shop owner may not be able to adequately discern between a card that’s a 7 or a 10 on a scale of 1 to 10, or at the very least, a high-end hobbyist who’s willing to pay thousands of dollars for a card won’t trust just anyone to decide that difference.
-That’s fair, because there are plenty of people who can’t tell the difference between a 4 or a 5 and a 10, if only because there’s less difference between a 4 and a 10 than there is between a 3 and a 4.
+The typical hobbyist or strip-mall card shop owner may not be able to adequately discern between a card that’s a 7 or a 10 on a scale of 1 to 10.
+At the very least, a high-end hobbyist who’s willing to pay thousands of dollars for a card won’t trust just anyone to decide that difference.
+That’s fair.
+Plenty of people can’t tell the difference between a 4 or a 5 and a 10.
+After all, there’s less difference between a 4 and a 10 than there is between a 3 and a 4.

 Parenthesis Guy’s pictures aren’t exceptionally clear, and you can’t zoom in on them.
-It’s easy to see they’re nice cards, but usually I can spot something in the picture that tells me the card isn’t a 10, because it’s off-center or something like that.
-But his unwillingness to let me see the back of the card or zoom in on it for a closer look tells me he’s hiding something.
-On his listings where you can see the grading company–and some of his pictures are so fuzzy you can’t even see that–you can see it’s GMA Grading, a low-tier service who grades cards for $2.50 apiece, and optionally offers a service to sell you holders and labels so you can grade cards yourself for $1 apiece–they provide the holders and labels and you provide the equipment.
+It’s easy to see they’re nice cards.
+But usually I can spot something in the picture that tells me the card isn’t a 10.
+Often it’s because it’s off-center or something like that.
+His unwillingness to let me see the back of the card or zoom in on it for a closer look tells me he’s hiding something.
+On many of his listings you can’t see the grading company.
+When you can, you can see it’s GMA Grading.
+GMA is a low-tier service who grades cards for $2.50 apiece.
+GMA optionally offers a service to sell you holders and labels so you can grade cards yourself for $1 apiece.
+They provide the holders and labels and you provide the equipment.

 When it comes to the top-tier grading services, sometimes grading the card with one of them makes it somewhat less valuable.
 If I think a card is a 5 but PSA says it’s a 4, I can’t go and sell it for the value of a 5.
 At best, it’s worth the value of a 4, plus $10 or so for the professional assessment of its legitimacy and grade.

-I have a coworker who buys ungraded borderline cards on Ebay and then gets them graded by PSA in hopes of the card rating a grade or two higher than it looks online.
+I have a coworker who buys ungraded borderline cards on Ebay.
+Then he gets PSA to grade them.
+And he hopes the card rates a grade or two higher than it looks online.
 He’s good enough that he hasn’t lost money, but he readily admits it’s a low-margin business.
 He might be able to make more money if he used GMA’s self-grading service, but he’s an honest man.

-So while there’s an element of truth to Parenthesis Guy’s argument that some cards deserve a value higher than the highest value you see in price guides, there are precious few of those cards.
-He has 89 of them listed at the moment–but not one of them was graded by PSA or SGC.
+So there’s an element of truth to Parenthesis Guy’s argument that some cards deserve a value higher than the highest value you see in price guides.
+But there are precious few of those cards.
+He has 89 of them listed at the moment.
+And not one of them was graded by PSA or SGC.
 There’s a reason for that.
 Anyone with more than a passing knowledge of baseball cards would value his cards at that highest value in the book, at best, plus $2 for the plastic holder it’s in.